timothypratley/happyapi/README.md

 ### Dependencies

-You need http and json dependencies present in your project to use HappyAPI.
+You need HTTP and JSON dependencies.
 HappyAPI avoids creating a direct dependency because there are many implementations to choose from.

 * http client (clj-http, clj-http.lite, httpkit)
 * json encoder/decoder (cheshire, jsonista, clojure.data.json, charred)
 * A web server to receive redirects (ring-jetty-adapter, httpkit<soon>)

-To choose your dependencies, pass `:deps [:httpkit :jsonista]`, or similar, as config to `setup/make-client`.
+To choose your dependencies, pass `:deps [:httpkit :jsonista]`, or similar, as config.

 **Configuration of either `:deps` or `:fns` is required.**